Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 No wonder the millennials are screwed up.

-You know, I thought we baby boomers were bad, having to make up our own traumas, but man, the millennials are outdoing anything we did.
+You know, I thought we baby boomers were bad, having to make up our own traumas, but man, the millennials are out doing anything we did.

-Creating trauma, creating stress, creating and they're reveling in it.
+Creating trauma, creating stress, creating, and they're reveling in it.

-It just it just coping mechanisms and so forth.
+It just coping mechanisms and so forth.

-Um you have you seen any optimism in that show?
+Have you seen any optimism in that show?

 I mean, there isn't any optimism.

-Even when the good guys the whole thing is dark.
+Even when the good guys, the whole thing is dark.

-It's just but that's not that, you know, people can make a TV show, do whatever they want with it.
+You know, people can make a TV show, do whatever they want with it.

-My curiosity is is is the reaction of its target audience, thinking that the portrayal of suffering and trauma and PTSD and uh stress.
+My curiosity is the reaction of its target audience thinking that the portrayal of suffering and trauma and PTSD and stress, it's art as though that is their lives.

 And the best shows today are those that reflect and project all of this stress and all of this suffering and all of this misery.

-And it just it disappoints me.
+And it just disappoints me.

-People have that outlook on life and that As their future.
+People have that outlook on life and that as their future.

-And just something's gone wrong somewhere.
+Something's gone wrong somewhere.

 And I know exactly where and what it is.